naver/mast3r/README.md

 ### Checkpoints

-TODO upload retrieval_model somewhere
+#### MASt3R Model

-You can obtain the checkpoints by two ways:
+You can obtain the model checkpoints by two ways:

 1) You can use our huggingface_hub integration: the models will be downloaded automatically.